 Students are expected to attend all classes and associated activities.
+All students are expected to attend class and to come fully prepared to participate.

 English Usage

 Students are expected to proofread all written work for any grammatical, spelling and stylistic errors.
 Instructors may deduct marks for incorrect grammar and spelling in written assignments.